EdwardsDamian/Project-3/README.md

 ## Overview

 The goal of this project was to utilize the MERN stack to develop a web application for an online marketplace.
 Deployment of the retail store App (SweetGirl SugarScrubs), as the developer-defined MVP, was effected via Heroku.
-The completed project may accesed using the link provided (below).
+The completed project may be accessed using the link provided (below).

 **Live site demo:** <https://sleepy-shore-80246.herokuapp.com/home>